Zeiko Lewis

-Zeiko Troy Jahmiko Lewis (born 4 June 1994) is a Bermudian footballer who plays for USL Championship club Sacramento Republic FC and the Bermuda national team.
+Zeiko Troy Jahmiko Lewis (born 4 June 1994) is a Bermudian footballer who plays for USL League One side Union Omaha and the Bermuda national team.

 Career

 Youth and college

 Lewis was born in Spanish Point, Bermuda, where he was raised by his mother, Nicole, and father, Tory.
 He began his footballing career with the Dandy Town Hornets youth setup.
 Working his way up the academy, he moved to the United States, where he attended the Berkshire School in Sheffield, Massachusetts.
 During his freshman year at Berkshire, Lewis tallied a team-high eight goals and eight assists, which led to a national call up by Bermuda's under-17 national team.

 After gradual improvement, Lewis had an explosive senior season, tallying 33 goals.
 The success led to being named an NSCAA All-American as a senior scored a goal in the High School All-American Game.
 Lewis was the only player from Massachusetts invited to the game, and one of three from New England.

 Lewis also spent two seasons with Bermuda Hogges in the USL Premier Development League.
 He also played for Real Boston Rams.

 His success at Berkshire landed him a scholarship with Boston College.
 In his freshman year with the Eagles, Lewis led the team with 17 points, and led the team in assists, with 11.
 He was tied for second in goals during the season.
 He also won the 2013 ACC Men's Soccer Freshman of the Year award.